Probate Q&A Series

 Short Answer

-In North Carolina, an ancillary estate case for out-of-state probate usually starts by filing an authenticated (often “exemplified”) copy of the will and the domiciliary probate record showing the appointment and authority of the personal representative.
-The filing is made with the Clerk of Superior Court (Estates Division) in the North Carolina county where the land is located.
-The Clerk uses those documents to probate the copy in North Carolina and issue North Carolina letters for the limited purpose of handling North Carolina assets.
+In North Carolina, an ancillary estate case for out-of-state probate usually starts by filing certified copies of the will and the probate proceedings from the domiciliary case, including the record showing the appointment and authority of the personal representative.
+The filing is made with the Clerk of Superior Court (Estates Division) in the North Carolina county where the decedent owned property, including the county where the land is located.
+The Clerk uses those documents to probate the copy in North Carolina and, if requested and appropriate, issue North Carolina letters for the limited purpose of handling North Carolina assets.

 Understanding the Problem